ENTERPRISE EDITION This is an EJBCA Enterprise Edition (EE) feature.

 Authorization of incoming connections

 By default, EJBCA requires an Admin TLS certificate to be present in the database.
 If you are setting up an external VA or RA, you probably want to be able to connect a Peer from the CA to the VA/RA without having to import the CAs TLS client certificate (from an Authentication Key Binding) into the VA/RA.
 This is done by setting web.reqcertindb=false in conf/web.properties.
-See Building and Configuring the OCSP Responder.
+See OCSP Management.

 If no Administrator Role exists for the connecting system's client certificate, click Create new role to setup a new Administrator Role for the incoming client certificate and a relevant set of access rules.
 You can also select to add the incoming client certificate to an existing Administrator Role.